Who Was Aaron Burr?

 Burr would not remarry until he was 77 years old.

-In 1791, Burr beat General Philip Schuyler, Alexander Hamilton's father-in-law, for a seat in the U.S. Senate.
+In 1791, Burr beat General Philip Schuyler, Hamilton's father-in-law, for a seat in the U.S. Senate.
 This marked the onset of an ongoing rivalry between Burr and Hamilton.
 After six years in the Senate, Burr lost re-election to Schuyler.
 Bitter about the loss, Burr blamed Hamilton for ruining his reputation and turning voters against him.

 In 1800, Burr ran for the U.S. presidency with Thomas Jefferson.
 Because they each received the same amount of electoral votes, members of the House of Representatives were left to determine the winner.
 When the House met to discuss the election, Burr's rival, Hamilton, vocalized his support for Jefferson and his disapproval of Burr.
 In the end, Jefferson secured the presidency and Burr became vice president under the Democratic-Republican Party.
 Burr was incensed, believing that Hamilton had manipulated the vote in Jefferson's favor.